joehoppe/joehoppe.github.io/README.md

 [hoppe.apphb.com](https://hoppe.apphb.com): Mocked out this backend using ngMock.

 ### November 20, 2014
 I’ve been looking long and hard for great resources for application architects.
 There appears to be a great shortage.
-But I did find one good one: highscalability.com.
+But I did find one good one: [High Scalability](http://highscalability.com).
 I recommend checking it out.
 They seem to have great articles on improving performance and designing software.

 ### November 7, 2014
 Earned 1,000+ reputation on StackOverflow!
 [My StackOverflow Profile](https://stackoverflow.com/users/846844/hoppe)